goblimey/rplidar_sdk_go/README.md

     // StartScanExpress starts a scan in express mode (assuming that the hardware supports express mode).
     // A background thread in the C++ layer will be created by the RPLIDAR driver to fetch the scan data continuously.
-    // User Application can use the grabScanData() interface to retrieved the scan data cached previous by this background
+    // User Application can use the grabScanData() interface to retrieved the scan data cached previous by this backgrou nd
     // thread.
     // The operation timeout for the serial port communication is in milliseconds.
 If the timeout is zero, the
     // default of 2000 milliseconds is used.
     StartScanExpress(fixedAngle bool, timeout uint) uint

     // Stop ask the RPLIDAR core system to stop the current scan operation and enter idle state.
-The C++ background thread
+The C++ background thre ad
     // is also terminated.
     // The operation timeout for the serial port communication is in milliseconds.
 If the timeout is zero, the
     // default of 2000 milliseconds is used.
     Stop(timeout uint) uint

-    // GrabScanData starts a C++ background thread which waits and grabs a complete 0-360 degree scan data previously received.
+    // GrabScanData starts a C++ background thread which waits and grabs a complete 0-360 degree scan data previously re ceived.
     // The grabbed scan data returned by this interface always has the following charactistics:
     //
-    // 1) The first node of the grabbed data array (nodebuffer[0]) must be the first sample of a scan, i.e. the start_bit == 1
+    // 1) The first node of the grabbed data array (nodebuffer[0]) must be the first sample of a scan, i.e. the start_bi t == 1
     // 2) All data nodes belong to exactly ONE complete 360-degrees's scan
     // 3) There may be less than the requested number of nodes.
     // 4) Valid nodes have a distance value greater than zero.
-If the distance value is not zero, the other values can't be
+If the distance value is not zero, the other values can' t be
     // trusted.
     // 5) The data may include a list of invalid nodes at the beginning or at the end.
     // 6) The angle data in one scan may not be ascending.
-(One teason is that it may start part-way round the circle, so you
+(One teason is that it may start part-way round the circle, s o you
     // may get 10-360 followed by 0-9.)
     //
-    // You can use the method GrabAndSortScanData to get the nodes in ascending order of angle and correct the angle values in
+    // You can use the method GrabAndSortScanData to get the nodes in ascending order of angle and correct the angle val ues in
     // the invalid nodes.
     //
     // scans: The number of measurements wanted.
     //
     // timeout: Max duration allowed to wait for a complete scan data.
-Nothing will be stored to the nodebuffer if a complete
+Nothing will be stored to the nodebuffer if a co mplete
     // 360-degrees' scan data is not ready in time.
-The caller application can set the timeout value to Zero(0) to make this
+The caller application can set the timeout value to Zero(0) to mak e this
     // interface always returns immediately to achieve non-block operation.
     //
-    // The interface will return ResultOperationTimeout to indicate that no complete 360-degrees' scan could be retrieved
+    // The interface will return ResultOperationTimeout to indicate that no complete 360-degrees' scan could be retrieve d
     // within the given timeout duration.
     GrabScanData(scans uint, timeout uint) (uint, []RplidarResponseMeasurementNode)

-    // GrabAndSortScanData makes the same call to the C++ layer as GrabScanData and then calls ascendScanData to sort the
+    // GrabAndSortScanData makes the same call to the C++ layer as GrabScanData and then calls ascendScanData to sort th e
     // measurement nodes in ascending order of angle.
     GrabAndSortScanData(scans uint, timeout uint) (uint, []RplidarResponseMeasurementNode) }
+    Driver is a wrapper around the C++ RPLidar driver.

 type HealthInfo struct {
     Status    uint8